CarlosAlegreUr/OnlyInvestors/README.md

 Let’s democratize access to capital at an individual level and improve the capital efficiency while promoting happier talented workers around the world!

 <img src="./imgResources/v1-architechture.png" alt="v1-architecture">

+---

+## Project Goal

+This aims to be public-infrastructure to decentralize investment on income sources.